Beatrix-30/Amazon-Case-study/README.md

 6. What is the average actual price vs the discounted price by category?

 6. Which products have the highest number of reviews?
+   The products with the highest number of reviews are:
+   - Amazon Basics High-Speed HDMI Cable, 6 Feet (2-Pack),Black	with a total of 426,973
+   - Amazon Basics High-Speed HDMI Cable, 6 Feet - Supports Ethernet, 3D, 4K video,Black		with a total of426,973
+   - Amazon Basics Flexible Premium HDMI Cable (Black, 4K@60Hz, 18Gbps), 3-Foot		with a total of 426,973

-7. How many products have a discount of 50% or more?
+8. How many products have a discount of 50% or more?
 A total number of 653 products had a discount of 50% and more.
 One product had a discount of 94%, and 91%, 89% respectively.
 53 products were rated 50%; 7 products with a discount of 90%;
 14: 51%, 13 52%; 23 53%; 22 54%
-8. What is the distribution of product ratings (e.g., how many products are rated 3.0,
+9. What is the distribution of product ratings (e.g., how many products are rated 3.0,

 4.0, etc.)?